yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cwinapp-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Zwraca wartość PRAWDA `EnableTaskbarInteraction` , jeśli został wywołany, a system operacyjny to Windows 7 lub nowszy.
+Zwraca wartość PRAWDA, jeśli `EnableTaskbarInteraction` został wywołany, a system operacyjny to Windows 7 lub nowszy.

 ### <a name="remarks"></a>Uwagi